What are Allergies and Why Does My Pet Have Them?

 Pets may be allergic to the environment, insects, and/or food.
 As there is not a reliable test for food allergies, an exclusive hypoallergenic, novel protein food trial over 10-12 weeks is the only means to assess the possibility of a food allergy.
 Dr. Nichols and AADC can guide you through this process.
 However, the great majority of pets' allergies are due to substances in their everyday environment (grasses, trees, weeds, molds, dust, human dander, insects, etc.) These allergies can be easily and accurately diagnosed via an Intradermal Skin Test by Dr. Nichols.

-Jennifer with one of our hundreds of Allergy Specific Immunotherapy patients.
+Jennifer with one of AADC's hundreds of current Allergy Specific Immunotherapy patients.